Genetic Counseling (MS)

 Career Outcomes

-Graduates from the Genetic Counseling Program are prepared to pursue numerous career paths after graduation, including clinical care, industry, research, advocacy and others.
-Successful completion of the program will confer eligibility to sit for the American Board of Genetic Counseling certification examination.
+Graduates from the Genetic Counseling Program are prepared to pursue numerous career paths after graduation, including clinical care, private industry, research, advocacy and others.
+Successful completion of the program will confer eligibility to sit for the American Board of Genetic Counseling (ABGC) certification examination.

 Admission Requirements